Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 [Image: the mushroom cloud, and Marrek in silhouette, looking up at it.]
 *Credit: Gabrielle Nyoni*

 "It’s not like watching a movie.
 It’s not fiction, you know?
 It’s really there, this terrible thing that could have killed us if only we’d been sitting in a slightly different spot.
-I remember...I remember feeling, physically feeling, waves of...of *something,* crawling over my whole body.
+I remember...
+I remember feeling, physically feeling, waves of... of *something,* crawling over my whole body.
 I’ve tried a few times since to put it down in words but it’s like…I mean, I totally get what Oppenheimer was getting at when he quoted the Bhagavad-Gita, now.
 You really don’t know what the ‘Fear of God’ is until you’ve felt it."

 **Marrek:** "Yeah.
 It’s fuckin’ *religious.* Ain’t no other word for it.
 This weren’t the first time I’ve seen a mushroom cloud, but, fuck.
 It doesn’t ever lose its power."

 **Gabby:** "We had these hazard sensors with us.
 Because, you know, Hell is a nasty polluted place.
 And it started clicking at us, and *that’s* a terrible sound too.
 So, we had to get out of there.
-But even though we were doing that, all the soldiers there, and the Marines...they were charging *toward* the battle instead.
-And they had to be just as...they had to be feeling a lot like I did.
+But even though we were doing that, all the soldiers there, and the Marines... they were charging *toward* the battle instead.
+And they had to be just as... they had to be feeling a lot like I did.
 Right?
 And that scares me, looking back.
 It scares me that you can take ordinary people and get them to pick up a gun and *attack* this, this face of *God* that’s suddenly manifested itself."

 **Marrek** "It’s ‘cuz they knew they had to.
 They knew the Hunters were going to attack right after.
 If they hadn’t counter-attacked, we’d all have been overrun. *Everyone* would have died.
 Including us."

 [Image: Both models trying their best to strike a pose.
 Gabby has raised her arms above her head and cocked a hip like she’s dancing nervously; Marrek is doing a back double biceps pose with considerably more confidence.]
 *Credit: Ava Ríos*

-"And then came...this."
+"And then came... this."

 **Gabby:** "There is *no* time for dignity after something like that.
 They weren’t cruel about it, just, it had to be done, and it had to be done quickly.
 Because I guess we had to be out of the way, because in a few minutes there’d be wounded coming back in, and probably a lot of them."